UK, Europe and Africa Malankara Orthodox Diocese

-The Diocese of UK, Europe and Africa is one of the 30 dioceses of the Malankara Orthodox Syrian Church with its headquarters in London.
+The Diocese of UK, Europe and Africa is one of the 32 dioceses of the Malankara Orthodox Syrian Church with its headquarters in London.

 History

 The roots of this parish can be traced back to the 1930s.
 Abu Alexios of the Bethany monastery (later Bishop Mar Theodosius) was the first priest of the church ever to visit the UK.
 Canon John Douglas and others formed an association called 'The Friends of the Syrian Church' to render help to the ancient church in India by offering higher theological training; Abu Alexios of the Bethany monastery (later Bishop Mar Theodosius) was the first candidate chosen.
 He participated in the Jubilee celebrations of the Community of Resurrection, Mirfield and made connections with several religious communities in UK.

 The second priest who came to UK under this scheme was Fr.
 T.V.John of U.C. college Alwaye in 1934.
 He conducted Holy Qurbana in Malayalam in Kings College chapel.
 Several others came to the UK under this programme.
-Catholicose, Moran Mar Baselios Mar Geeverghese II visited in 1937, accompanied by Rambans C M Thomas (later Metropolitan Mar Dioionysius) and Abu Alexiosto for the second "Faith and Order Conference" of the World Council of Churches in Edinburgh.
-After the conference Ramban C.M.Thomas stayed with the Cowley fathers for studies in Oxford and conducted services.
+Catholicose, Baselios Geevarghese II visited in 1937, accompanied by Ramban C M Thomas (later Metropolitan Dionysius) and Abu Alexios for the second "Faith and Order Conference" of the World Council of Churches in Edinburgh.
+After the conference Ramban C. M. Thomas stayed with the Cowley fathers for studies in Oxford and conducted services.

 In the 1950s and 60s the Malayalee Christian community had grown gradually, however, services were held only occasionally by visiting priests and prelates.
-They include Metropolitan Mathews Mar Coorilos (late catholicos Moran Mar Baselios Marthoma Mathews II) Fr.K Philipose (late metropolitan Mar Theophilus) Fr.Dr.C.T.Eapen, Fr.P.S.Samuel, and others.
+They include Metropolitan Mathews Coorilos (Baselios Mar Thoma Mathews II), Fr.
+K Philipose (later Metropolitan Theophilus), Fr.
+C. T. Eapen, Fr.
+P. S. Samuel, and others.
 Fr.P.V.Joseph (late Mar Pachomios), Fr.Yohannan (late metropolitan Mar Athanasius) came to UK for higher studies and served the community.
 Fr.
 Philipose visited the congregation on several occasions during his trips to Europe in connection with the various programs of the World Council of Churches, and later became bishop Mar Theophilus.
 Dn.
 K.G.George (later bishop Geverghese Mar Ivanios) followed the footsteps and stayed with Cawley Fathers in Oxford for six years.
 All these years services were conducted in Indian YMCA chapel, Fitzroy Square, London and all the Malayalee Christians participated irrespective of their denominational differences.